Quickstart

 Prerequisites

 Before starting, please install JumpServer, and log in as an Administrator.
-For more information, see JumpServer installation guide.
+For more information, see Installation.

 Creating an asset

-Navigate to Console > Assets > Host tab.
+Navigate to the Console > Assets > Host tab.

-Click Create to open the platform selection page on the right side.
+Click Create to open the platform selection page on the right.

 Select the Linux platform and open the asset creation page.